Politically Correct Service Dogs Prevent Career Ending Faux “Paws”

 Over 30,0000 American business people currently employ service dogs to stop them from saying things that could destroy their careers.
 One of them is Tina Lorris, an insurance adjuster at Jackson/Thomas in Detroit.
-Sitting in a Midtown brewpub with her Oldham Terrier lying at her feet, she talks about what led her to get the dog, named Buddy.
+Sitting in a Midtown brewpub with her Oldham Terrier lying at her feet, she talks about what led her to get the dog.
+It’s name is Buddy.

-The terrier has been trained to recognize 1,154 offensive terms and can sense when they’re about to be spoken.
-Some dogs know the complete list of over 2,500 words that are forbidden at US workplaces.
+The terrier has been trained to recognize 1,154 offensive terms and sense when they’re about to be spoken.
+Some dogs know the complete list of over 2,500 words \forbidden at US workplaces.

 He’s really saved my as…” Buddy growls again.
 “I mean he’s saved my butt more than once!” says Lorris.